Most of us are our own worst critics.

 During the middle of my presentation, I saw a couple of gentlemen snickering and giggling away at the back of room, which caught me a little off guard.
-I found myself deviating from what I had planned to say and started “winging” in, just so I could regain the attention of those two men.
+I deviated from what I had planned to say and started “winging” in, just so I could regain the attention of those two men.

-By the end of the presentation, I felt I had let myself down and was embarrassed that I had not done a good job.
-Although the host of the Rotary meeting thanked me for a good presentation, on the drive back home, I found myself getting annoyed for not preparing as well and even berated myself for not doing a good job and deviating off script.
+By the end of the presentation, I felt I had let myself down and was embarrassed I hadn’t done a good job.
+Although the host of the Rotary meeting thanked me for a good presentation, on the drive back home, I got annoyed for not preparing as well and even berated myself for not doing a good job and deviating off script.

 Being hard on ourselves can be beneficial!

 - It will make you look back on your experiences from different perspectives.
 Whenever we broaden our perspective, we gain new insights and awareness of what we could have done differently or better.
-Just being able to ask ourselves a couple of questions such as, “What was good about this experience?” or “What did I learn from this experience?” can be extremely valuable.
+Just being able to ask ourselves questions such as, “What was good about this experience?” or “What did I learn from this experience?” can be valuable.

 - It will help you develop more patience.
-Oftentimes we are hard on ourselves when we don’t get something when we expected to, so being able to train ourselves to continue to persist and take the necessary actions will help us develop patience.
-It is about knowing that the result we want is on its way rather than focusing on why we haven’t got it yet.
+Often we’re hard on ourselves when we don’t get something when we expected to, so being able to train ourselves to continue to persist and take the necessary actions will help us develop patience.
+It’s about knowing the result we want is on its way rather than focusing on why we haven’t got it yet.

 - You can train yourself to be your own coach.
-Whenever we start being hard on ourselves, we can use it as the trigger to start coaching ourselves through whatever we are experiencing.
-Instead of having disempowering and critical thoughts, we can go into “coach” mode and turn them around into empowering and more productive thoughts, just by asking ourselves different questions.
+Whenever we’re hard on ourselves, we can use it as the trigger to coach ourselves through whatever we’re experiencing.
+Instead of having dis-empowering and critical thoughts, we can go into “coach” mode and turn them around into empowering and more productive thoughts, just by asking ourselves different questions.

 - You are acknowledging you can improve or do things better.
-One of the best things about being hard on ourselves is that we already know we could have done things differently or better.
+One of the best things about being hard on ourselves is we already know we could have done things differently or better.
 This can motivate us to be the best we can be and continually raise our own standards.
-Next time we’re in a similar situation, we will respond a lot better.
+Next time we’re in a similar situation, we’ll respond a lot better.

 - You will develop more compassion for others.
-Just knowing that we don’t feel good when we do something we know we could have done better, will help us be more accepting and tolerant when others don’t do as well as they could have.
-This does not mean it is okay not to do our best or accept poor performance from others, it means we will be able to show more empathy and care when others are struggling.
+Just knowing we don’t feel good when we do something we know we could have done better, will help us be more accepting and tolerant when others don’t do as well as they could have.
+This doesn’t mean it’s okay not to do our best or accept poor performance from others, it means we’ll be able to show more empathy and care when others are struggling.